Qilin: Origins

 The earliest mention of the mythical qilin is in the poem 麟之趾 (麟之趾, Lín zhī zhǐ, Feet of the Lin) included in the Classic of Poetry (11th – 7th c.
 BCE).

-Spring and Autumn Annals mentioned that a lin (麟) was captured in the 14th year of Duke Ai of Lu (魯哀公) (481 CE); Zuo Zhuan credited Confucius with identifying the lin as such.
+Spring and Autumn Annals mentioned that a lin (麟) was captured in the 14th year of Duke Ai of Lu (魯哀公) (481 BCE); Zuo Zhuan credited Confucius with identifying the lin as such.

 The bisyllabic form qilin (麒麟 ~ 騏驎), which carries the same generic meaning as lin alone, is attested in works dated to the Warring States period (475–221 BCE).
 Qi denotes the male and lin denotes the female according to Shuowen Jiezi.

 The legendary image of the qilin became associated with the image of the giraffe in the Ming dynasty.
-The identification of the qilin with giraffes began after Zheng He's 15th-century voyage to East Africa (landing, among other places, in modern-day Somalia).
-The Ming Dynasty bought giraffes from the Somali merchants along with zebras, incense, and various other exotic animals.
-Zheng He's fleet brought back two giraffes to Nanjing and they were mistaken by the emperor for the mythical creature.
+The identification of the qilin with giraffes began after Zheng He's 15th-century voyage to East Africa (landing, among other places, Ma-lin (麻林): Malindi (in modern-day Kenya)).
+While The Ming Dynasty according to Ma Huan, the interpreter who accompanied Zheng He, notes the products of Mogadishu and Barawa, modern-day Somalia (including ivory, ambergris, and camels), he specifically credits Malindi as the source of the qilin (giraffe).
+His account solidifies the geographic identification.
+Zheng He's fleet brought back two giraffes to Nanjing.
+The official court chronicles record the arrival of the giraffe in 1414 (the 12th year of the Yongle Emperor's reign) and they were mistaken by the emperor for the mythical creature.
+Somalia (Mogadishu) also sent a giraffe, but later and with less fanfare.
+The records indicate that Mogadishu also sent a giraffe as tribute, but in a later voyage (1415-1417).
+This giraffe did not capture the court's imagination in the same way as the first one from Malindi, which had already been successfully identified with the mythical qilin.
 The identification of qilin with giraffes has had a lasting influence: even today, the same word is used for the mythical animal and the giraffe in both Korean and Japanese.